 Y and Z are involved in a traffic accident.
 They both exit their vehicle to exchange details.
 During the course of their discussion about what had occurred Z becomes angry.
 Z positions his face very close to Y’s face and yells racial abuse at Y. Z also raises his fist at Y in a threatening way but does not strike Y. Y immediately responds by punching Z in the chest causing Z to fall over and suffer bruising to his body.

 In this instance, Y may raise the defence of provocation and assert that the racial abuse he was subjected to deprived him of the power of self-control; that his actions took place in the heat of the moment and without time for his passion to cool.
 Alternatively, Y may argue that he believed that his act of striking Z was necessary to defend himself from an imminent harmful act from Z when Z raised his fist.

 Ultimately, if either provocation or self-defence is raised by Y the court is required to consider whether Y responded to Z’s actions proportionately and in a manner that was commensurate with the situation Y was in.
 The court would also need to consider whether Y’s actions were not excessive and were not intended to or likely to cause death or grievous bodily harm.

 Many people are not aware of these available defences to a charge of assault until they have sought advice from a criminal lawyer.
 Because of the heavy penalties that are being imposed by the courts for assault offences, it is imperative that you contact an experienced criminal lawyer to advise you about the law and whether there is a legal defence to your charge.

-If you have been charged with assault and want to ensure that your interests are being looked after contact the law offices of Andrew Williams.
+If you have been charged with assault and want to ensure that your interests are being looked after contact the Andrew Williams Criminal Law Offices.
 I am a criminal lawyer with extensive experience in all aspects of the law relating to assault.